nas-hub/apijam/Labs/Advanced/Flow Hooks - Applying Enterprise Security Policies accross all API-Proxies/README.md

 _____
 # How can Apigee Edge help?
 Apigee [__**Flow Hook**__](http://docs.apigee.com/api-services/content/flow-hooks) fulfills this requirement by addressing above concerns.
-The Enterprise security team based on thier requirements come up with their enterprise standard security policy.
+The Enterprise security team based on their requirements come up with their enterprise standard security policy.
 This enterprise security policy materializes in Apigee as a __Shared Flow__.
 This __Shared Flow__ will be marked as a Flow Hook.
 Flow Hook once configured acts as global enforcers of this __Shared Flow__.

 _____
 # Enterprise Standard Baseline Security Policy